the-halfbloodprince/the-halfbloodprince/README.md

 Here's my mail: ammanishkumardas@gmail.com

 ### Portfolio (WIP)
-Currently, I just have created a notion page as a portfolio, you can find it here: https://dg-snape.vercel.app/ or https://manishkumardas.notion.site/fe57916ff6904ca9844dea2e258686dc?v=8ed9353b04024f1aaeacd7bc8fe462b8&pvs=74
-Work on an actual portfolio website is in progress.
+Currently, I just have created a simple plain Digital Garden page as a portfolio, you can find it here: www.themanish.in Work on an actual portfolio website is in progress.
 It's not high up in my priorities, I have other milestones yet to achieve such as, having a good project to show in my resume, studying Computer Science and practicing DSA, and most importantly, getting a job.

 ### My README looks shit?